Units and Majors

 - ADVANCED: Anatomy & Histology Advanced

-The minimum requirement is 24 credit points from any ANAT, HSTO, EMHU or NEUR UoS at Advanced level
+The minimum requirement is 24 credit points from any ANAT, HSTO, EMHU or NEUR UoS at Advanced level from the table below.

 |UOS CODE||COURSE TITLE|

 |Semester 1 - 2016|

 |ANAT 2008||Principles of Histology|